 Gaylord is a party to the lawsuit styled Nashville Hockey Club Limited Partnership v.
 Gaylord Entertainment Company, Case No. 03-1474, now pending in the Chancery Court for Davidson County, Tennessee.
 In its complaint for breach of contract, Nashville Hockey Club Limited Partnership alleges that Gaylord failed to honor its payment obligation under a Naming Rights Agreement for the multi-purpose arena in Nashville known as the Gaylord Entertainment Center.
-Specifically, Plaintiff alleges that Gaylord failed to make a semi-annual payment to Plaintiff in the amount of \$1,186,565.50 when due on January 1, 2003.
+Specifically, Plaintiff alleges that Gaylord failed to make a semi-annual payment to Plaintiff in the amount of \$1,186,565.50 when due on January 1, 2003 and in the amount of \$1,245,894 when due on July 1, 2003.
 Gaylord contends that it made the payment due under the Naming Rights Agreement by way of set off against obligations owed by Plaintiff to CCK Holdings, LLC ("CCK") (a wholly owned consolidated subsidiary of the Company) under a "put option" CCK exercised pursuant to the Partnership Agreement between CCK and Plaintiff.
 CCK has assigned the proceeds of its put option to Gaylord.
 Gaylord is vigorously contesting this case by filing an answer and counterclaim denying any liability to Plaintiff, specifically alleging that all payments due to Plaintiff under the Naming Rights Agreement have been paid in full and asserting a counterclaim for amounts owing on the put option under the Partnership Agreement.
+Plaintiff has filed a motion for summary judgment, which has been set for hearing on February 6, 2004, and the parties are proceeding with discovery.
 Gaylord will continue to vigorously assert its rights in this litigation.
-The case has not progressed beyond the initial pleading stage.
-No discovery has yet been taken.